-The Saugerties Lighthouse on the Hudson River in Saugerties, NY, a historic 1869 landmark and one of the best things to do in the Hudson Valley.
+The Saugerties Lighthouse at sunset on the Hudson River in Saugerties, NY, a historic 1869 brick lighthouse and bed-and-breakfast accessible by a half-mile trail.

 Table of Contents